harikrshm/Groww_Review_Analyser/README.md

-# Groww Review Analyser
+# Review Analyser

-Automated review analysis tool that scrapes, classifies, and summarizes app reviews from Google Play Store, then sends actionable insights via email.
+Automated review analysis tool that scrapes, classifies, and summarizes app reviews from Google Play Store (Currently for Groww), then sends actionable insights via email.
 Features a multi-theme insight extraction pipeline with support for custom themes via CLI, email, or configuration.

 ## Features